Skip to content

 $ xmake

-One thing to note is that there is a correspondence between the versions of Emscripten and Qt SDK.
-If the version does not match, there may be compatibility issues between Qt/Wasm.
+One thing to note is that there is a correspondence between the versions of Emscripten and the Qt SDK.
+If the versions do not match, there may be compatibility issues between Qt/Wasm.

 Regarding the version correspondence, you can see: https://wiki.qt.io/Qt_for_WebAssembly